About Coach Mat Hudson

 Since 2001 I have been dedicated to the deep practice of TI swimming, in all 4 strokes.
 I swim faster, farther, and with more ease and enjoyment than I ever did 20+ years ago.
 Out of this practice of excellence, out of the increased passion for swimming after being noticed and asked by so many people how they could learn to swim like me, I took the opportunity to become a certified TI Coach so I could share this transformational technique and philosophy to others who desire this kind of swimming experience.

 I am now certified as a Total Immersion Master Coach, sharing this proven approach with other swimmers, and training new coaches in our methodology.
 I have worked with hundreds of people, in many countries and cultures, and know that Total Immersion can help swimmers of all shapes, sizes and abilities to improve and enjoy their swimming more than ever before.
 I work with young and old, new swimmers and competitive, disabled and fearful – I have seen dramatic improvements in all of them.
-Being a TI Coach is quite gratifying.
+Being a TI Coach has been quite gratifying.

 - Increase comfort in water (overcome debilitating fear)